We assume here that you already have a .wasm module, whether compiled from a C/C++ program or assembled directly from s-exprs.

 Memory imports work just like function imports, only Memory

-objects are passed as values instead of JS functions.
-Memory imports are useful for two reasons:
+passed as values instead of JS functions.
+Memory imports are useful for two

 Memory